Abstract background

 How We Evaluated

 We assessed each tool across five criteria: natural language query capabilities, number and type of data source connectors, pricing structure for teams of 20 to 500 users, GDPR compliance and hosting options, and implementation effort and time-to-value.
-Our evaluation is based on publicly available information, hands-on testing, and user feedback (as of April 2026).
+Our evaluation is based on publicly available information, hands-on testing, and user feedback (as of July 2026, last checked against current vendor price lists).

 1. ThoughtSpot — The Enterprise Pioneer for Natural Language Queries